Arslan Azad

 Topic: "STEM engagement in primary schools: the impact of problem context on critical and creative thinking"

-Supervisors: Prof. David Cropley, A/Prof. Simon Leonard, Dr. Tim Patston and Prof. Martin Westwell
+Supervisors: Prof. David Cropley, Prof. Simon Leonard, Dr. Tim Patston and Prof. Martin Westwell

 Sue is a PhD candidate with a background in Art Conservation and Education, and a focus on STEM teaching and leadership in Primary Schools in South Australia.
 Sue is a recipient of the SA Science Excellence Awards STEM Educator of the Year.
 Her research project is investigating STEM Engagement in Primary Schools, particularly the impact of problem context in Problem Based Learning on Critical and Creative Thinking.